Muskogee police investigating homicide after Saturday shooting victim succumbs to wounds

-Muskogee police are now investigating a homicide after a Saturday shooting victim succumbed to his wounds early this week.
+Muskogee police are now investigating a homicide after a Saturday shooting victim succumbed to his wounds Monday.

 Kyran Lee Taylor, 23, was shot inside a residence in the 800 block of North K Street about 8:15 p.m. on July 11, police reported.
 He was taken to a Tulsa hospital in critical condition, and he died about 1 a.m.
 Monday.

-Police have said the investigation is ongoing and they will release additional details as they become available.
+Police said the investigation is ongoing and they will release details as they become available.

 Anyone with information on the case may contact Muskogee police at 918-682-2677 (COPS).